The AAMC Research and Action Institute

 The AAMC Research and Action Institute brings policymakers clear, thoughtful insights on health policy issues that are derived from the collective thinking of national experts, researchers, and other stakeholders.
 It helps expand the reach of the AAMC to lead in areas beyond academic medicine to nationwide health care.

-In the past year, the COVID-19 pandemic has revealed the tremendous strength of our nation’s clinicians, scientists, and front-line workers, but it also exposed the U.S. health care system’s continued challenges related to access, equity, and public health infrastructure.
+The COVID-19 pandemic revealed the tremendous strength of our nation’s clinicians, scientists, and front-line workers, but it also exposed the U.S. health care system’s continued challenges related to access, equity, and public health infrastructure.

 The institute invites health care decision-makers, influencers, and members of the public to subscribe to future communications and updates from Executive Director Atul Grover, MD, PhD.
 It also welcomes feedback on issues of interest that the Research and Action Institute may address.